Tree Spotters Citizen Science Program

 - Ability to work independently;

-- Interest in learning more about the Arboretum’s trees, phenology, and climate change;
+- Interest in learning more about the Arboretum’s trees and shrubs, phenology, and climate change;

 - Desire to observe nature closely and willingness to report observations accurately;

-- Ability to walk outdoors for at least one hour (walking routes across the Arboretum will bring Tree Spotter volunteers past particular trees to observe from 11 different species).
+- Ability to walk outdoors for at least one hour.
+Walking routes across the Arboretum will bring Tree Spotter volunteers past particular plants to observe 12 different species of deciduous trees native to North America and 3 different species of native shrubs.

 Resources for trained Tree Spotters